Mallesh007/Algo-Trading/README.md

 # Algorithm-Trading
-Algorithm trading using ML and Data engineering
+Algorithm trading using Jupyter and Puython